3D scalp plot animation in time

 - data

-An input data frame or tibble with at least this required columns:
+An input data frame or tibble with at least these required columns:

 time- the number of time point,sensor- the sensor label and the column with the EEG amplitude to plot specified in the argumentamplitude.- amplitude